by Ann Marie Lentz, Technical Launch Manager, Serigraph Inc.

 IMD/IML has given designers greater latitude than ever before by allowing designs with a wider variety of complex curves and shapes.
 It is possible to completely change the appearance of a part while continuing to use the same form, cut and mold tooling.
 These ‘interchangeable appliqués’ make redesigning the part easier and more cost effective than ever before.

-Insert molding also can be considered a green process since the molded component is recyclable when using similar stock to injection molding resin (for example polycarbonate stock to polycarbonate resin).
-This is especially true for components which formally included pressure sensitive labels.
+Insert molding also can be considered a green process since the molded component is recyclable when using similar stock to injection molding resin (for example, polycarbonate stock to polycarbonate resin).
+This is especially true for components that formerly included pressure sensitive labels.
 Additionally, printing is much cleaner and emits lower levels of volatile organic compounds when compared to other application methods such as spray coating technologies.

 Graphics can be printed on either the first or second surface of the insert’s film.
 The “first” surface is that which will be on the outside of the finished part.
 The “second” surface is where the insert’s printed image is viewed through the transparent film on which the image is printed.
 In this case, the molding resin bonds directly to the image and the surrounding film.
 The transparent film allows the use of clear or tinted windows in the insert.
 The durability, particularly of second-surface insert decoration, is well beyond that of other decorating methods because the graphics on the insert are permanently embedded in the product and are never exposed to its surrounding environment.
 The ‘untouchable’ second surface printed IMD/ IML constructions accomplish better durability for abrasion and chemical resistance based upon the substrate selected in the application, thereby ensuring that the image will never rub off or be removed.
 This is useful for warning labels or reducing an OEM’s liability when PSA labels are removed.